NBlackout/money-manager/README.md

 ## Feat

-- Add current balance in sliding balances (new data in xSeries)
 - Sliding balance displays estimated balance for next 3 months
 - Change transaction category -> dropdown list with search?
 - Prevent deletion of used category